MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/security-policy-settings/network-security-allow-pku2u-authentication-requests-to-this-computer-to-use-online-identities.md

 ### Fix/Remediation

-This vulnerability was fixed on February 2021 Security Update.
-More Information on [CVE-2021-25195](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-25195)
+This vulnerability was fixed on February 9, 2021, in the [CVE-2021-25195](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-25195) Security Update.

 ## Related topics